 - Unwind at the picturesque Kasturahama Beach

 Kochi City downtown area offers multiple options for travelers.
-You may visit the impressive Kochi Castle, picturesque Harimaya Bridge, and enjoy a variety of local flavors while mingling with the locals at the famous Hirome Market and Obiyamachi Shopping Arcade.
-However, if you would like to learn more about the history of the place as well as explore further its natural landscapes you would need to head out to the outskirts of the city.
-If you are into history of Japan, make sure to visit a museum dedicated to Ryoma Sakamoto, one of the most prominent figures of Japan's past.
-He played a great role during Meiji Restoration in the 19th century and helped the transition of power from Shogun (Japanese for "war lord") back to Emperor.
+You may visit the impressive Kochi Castle andpicturesque Harimaya Bridge.
+You can enjoy a variety of local flavors at the famous Hirome Market and Obiyamachi Shopping Arcade.
+If you would like to learn more about the history of the place as well as explore further its natural landscapes you would need to head out to the outskirts of the city.
+Make sure you visit the museum dedicated to Ryoma Sakamoto, one of the most prominent figures of Japan's past.
+He played a great role during Meiji Restoration in the 19th century.
+Ryoma Sakamoto helped the transition of power from Shogun (Japanese for "war lord") back to Emperor.
 Furthermore, if you are in the area on a Saturday, check out a lively organic farmers market filled with local produce.
 Finally, wrap up your day at the iconic Katsurahama Beach, and if you are a fan of geocaching do not miss out on special treat at Urado Bridge.
 Opt for a guided or a self-guided tour and explore the beach area in the outskirts of Kochi City.

 08:30 Kochi Station